 - One parent joins the petition for visitation

 - The grandchild does not live with either parent

 - A stepparent has adopted the grandchild

 You also cannot file for court-ordered visitation when your rights to see your grandchildren have been denied by both parents.
 The general exception to this rule is if the grandparents can demonstrate to the court that visitation rights would be in the child’s best interests.
 A skilled attorney can analyze your family circumstances to help you demonstrate this before a judge.

-Don’t settle for having your visitation denied; contact Westover Law Group for a free consultation today!
+Don’t settle for having your visitation denied; contact a lawyer at Westover Law Group for a free consultation today.

 *AV®, AV Preeminent®, Martindale-Hubbell Distinguished and Martindale-Hubbell Notable are certification marks used under license in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell® is the facilitator of a peer-review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Ratings™ fall into two categories – legal ability and general.